juliahudea/UBC-Insights-Project/README.md

 ## Start the servers

-First start the backend server in the project_team062 folder using:
+First start the backend server using:

 yarn start